Creativity and Innovation in Learning and Teaching

 This course is delivered at a post graduate level.

-This course also requires you to attend and participate in a 3 day intensive, either face-to-face at Curtin in Perth, Western Australia, or online*, from the 14 July 2025 to the 18 July 2025.
+This course also requires you to attend and participate in a 3 day intensive, either face-to-face at Curtin in Kalgoorlie, Western Australia, or online*.
 For more information click on the About your 3 day intensive - face-to-face or online tab below for more information.

 *If you are unable to attend face-to-face due to your location, please contact us at AICP@curtin.edu.au to arrange online access.